flowor/keymanager/README.md

 ## Features
 - Create, update, delete entries
-- Change the status of an apartment or a room key to missing
+- Change the status of an entry to:
+    - Missing Room Key
+    - Missing Apartment Key
+    - Missing Both Keys
+    - Both Keys in Stock
 - Customize the status colors
 - Create a new, or select an existing database
 - Import/export spare key list from a Microsoft Excel xlsx file